Niger travel advice

 Avoid all travel to Niger due to the ongoing political instability and the risks of terrorism and kidnapping.

-The security situation in Niger remains unpredictable.
-You should consider leaving by commercial means if you can do so safely.
-Our ability to provide consular services in Niger is limited.
+The political and security situation in Niger remains unpredictable.
+You should consider leaving the country by commercial means.
+The government of Canada’s ability to provide consular services in Niger is limited.

 Back to top